-Fountain Circle is one of the 12 Signature HealthCARE nursing homes participating in the I Won't Grow Up KY project.
-Each is becoming a Creative Community of Care, and working with regional and national artists to reimagine the story of Peter Pan.
-Here, Artist in Residence Bob Martin invites elders to create a story about flying.
+12 Signature HealthCARE nursing homes participating in the I Won't Grow Up KY project.
+Each became a Creative Community of Care, and working with regional and national artists to reimagine the story of Peter Pan.

 I did my first TimeSlips today.
 I am still flying high.
 The residents loved it.